 Crash Twinsanity actually breaks away from its well grounded formula that was the basis for previous main-game titles Crash Bandicoot 2, Warped and Wrath of Cortex.
 Instead of being confined to narrow hallways and claustrophobic arenas, Crash is now free to explore through some fairly open environments, that while still give a linear progressive system for the story, will now also have those Gems from previous games littered around for you to collect.
 Instead of requiring that you unlock secret Warp levels, or smash every crate in the level, the Gems are now restricted via explosive related puzzles, mostly.
 The Crystals are also still in play here as well, though they have also taken a back seat and for the most part you probably won't even realise you just collected a crystal since it's more often than not initiated through a cutscene.

-As such, Crash Twinsanity is much more beginning to resemble a traditionally modern platformer, akin to a Ratchet and Clank or Jak and Daxter, trading in the gauntlets for a more story oriented path to follow.
+As such, Crash Twinsanity is much more beginning to resemble a more traditionally modern platformer, akin to Ratchet and Clank or Jak and Daxter, trading in the gauntlets for a more story oriented path to follow.
 Crash still isn't as action oriented as the previous examples, however, and your game is primarily paved with platform puzzles of the predictable variety.
-The traditional Crash combat is still present, though, but it has a slighty larger focus than previous Crash iterations.
-This wouldn't be so bad if the combat still wasn't all that engaging, and the enemies weren't still only here to act as a nuisance.
-When they start throwing enemies by the dozens, it gets to be a drag and can be frustrating to die losing those all-important lives of yours because of them getting in the way when you just want to get back to the platforming.
+The traditional Crash combat is still present, but it has a slightly larger focus than previous Crash iterations.
+This wouldn't be so bad if the combat still wasn't as shoddy as it is, and the enemies weren't still only here to primarily act as a nuisance.
+When they start throwing enemies by the dozens in particular it gets to be a drag and would always leave me longing to get back to the platforming.

-Along with the gauntlets you have to play Guardian Angel to Cortex in, you'll also finally get the chance to use that square head of Cortex to slide down a mountain.
+Along with the Guardian Angel gauntlets, you'll also finally get the chance to use that square head of Cortex to slide down a mountain.
 It can be a little tricky to control at times, and there are moments where the game will throw obstacles or endless pits that you simply couldn't have foreseen the first time, but it's otherwise a great mix of pace and, like the rest of the game, is devilishly hilarious.
 Finally, there are also the occasions where Crash and Cortex just start attacking each other and their fight manifests into a ball of chaos, resembling something out of a Looney Tune cartoon, you can control.
 Though while within the context it's genius, the playing part simply wasn't fun for me and was the defining moment of where the controls threw me off the edge - literally in a lot of cases.
-Throughout those sections, you're asked to have some surprisingly spot-on direction, and the controls being so loose as they are will force upon you a lot of accidents with the duo rolling just that little too much near the edge.
+Throughout those sections, you're asked to have some surprisingly spot-on direction, and the controls being so loose as they are will force many an unfair death.
 Trying to stay safe on the elevator rides was simply far too finicky that it has any right to be.

-Even though Crash and Cortex do get plenty of opportunities for some cuddle time to sort out their issues, there's still a surprising amount of alone time as Crash where you'll have access to his staple list of moves; double jump, body slam ect.
+Even though Crash and Cortex do get plenty of opportunities for some cuddle time, there's still a surprising amount of alone time as Crash where you'll have access to his staple list of moves; double jump, body slam and ect.
 You will also get to control Cortex on his lonesome, too, though they also stand as some of the worst sections of this 6-8 hour adventure.
-Cortex being the frail little coward that he is only has a puny blast pistol for his offensive attacks, and virtually zero for the defense.
-He can't jump very high, and thus his sections primarily focus on tedious combat, or segments where you are to run away from an incoming danger.
+Cortex being the frail little coward that he is only has a puny blast pistol for his offensive attacks, and virtually zero for the defence.
+He can't jump very high, and his sections thusly primarily focus on tedious combat, if not segments where you are to run away from an incoming danger.
 Those aren't so bad, but in the less than agile shoes of Cortex don't particularly make them any good either.